Fire Precautions During Construction

 It's crucial to evaluate the internal and external structure of a property, to be able to evaluate the ability to resist and control the rapid spread of fire and smoke.

 The option of certain materials for lining partitions, walls, ceilings along with other internal parts of a property's structure can substantially impact the spread and development of a fire.
-Choosing unsuitable materials may prevent occupants from escaping from the property in the case of a fire; thus, property developers must use materials which are actually proven to:
+Choosing unsuitable materials may prevent occupants from escaping from the property in the case of a fire; thus, property developers must use materials that are actually proven to:

 - Efficiently resist the spread of flame over their surfaces;